ksnyder2452/cast/README.md

 This provides several key benefits

-* Central control of all associated applications
+* Centralized control of all associated applications
 * Centralized storage of reporting data (for use in dashboards)
 * Simple integration into Pipelines
 * The ability to add future Services into all applications with minimal development effort